Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 The results of TSS are stored in ``$ANNOgesic/output/TSS``, and the results of processing site are stored in ``$ANNOgesic/output/processing_site``.

-The output folder is following:
+The output folders are following:

 **MasterTables:** MasterTable from `TSSpredator <http://it.inf.uni-tuebingen.de/?page_id=190>`_.